scrapinghub/portia/docs/getting-started.rst

 .. image:: _static/portia-item-editor.png
     :alt: Items editor

 We need to think about the data we want to extract, and add the relevant fields.
 We can mark fields as required and any items extracted that are missing them will be discarded.
-Marking fields as vary means they won't be taken into account when checking for duplicates, more on that `here <>`.
+Marking fields as vary means they won't be taken into account when checking for duplicates, more on that :ref:`here <items>`.

 Now that we've defined the item we want to extract, let's get back to annotating.